 – Prepared meals.
 We’re not big fans of the frozen meal — they’re filled with preservatives, and they’re not as filling as eating 2 or 3 of the snacks above.
 (Also, they require a trip to the microwave.)
 Still, for dietary restrictions they may be the easiest way to go: reader A wrote in to rave about the Gardein line for vegans, noting that each is less than 200 calories.
 A tip: if the prepared lunch is for you, you may want to try to boost the nutritional value of it by adding vegetables — most dinners are improved by adding a can of green beans or 1/2 a bag of frozen broccoli.
 (We’ll admit, though, we love Amy’s Tofu Vegetable Lasagna and most any Lean Pocket — but they’re a rare treat for lunch.)

-All right, enough of our lunch choices — what do you eat when you have no time to eat?
+All right, enough of our lunch choices — what are your best tips for what to eat when you have no time to eat?
+How do you eat to maintain your energy throughout the day with meals and snacks?